|TIE Fighter squadrons not included (but recommended!)|

 The ISD-II is a big chunk of points and you need optimize the quality of its attacks.
 It's got a big juicy front arc that can often get one target in medium and another at long range (or if you're lucky, two in medium or closer).
 Gunnery Teams are unrivaled in terms of competition for the ISD-II's weapon team slot for this reason.
 You won't always get them to "work" every turn but you're effectively investing 7 points to substantially improve the odds that your 120+ point investment gets two attacks every turn, which is crucial, and it makes it foolish to "hide" several targets (including squadrons) in the same arc, figuring the ISD can really only meaningfully attack one of them.

 Some players leave off the Gunnery Team in the hopes that their opponent will pick their Advanced Gunnery objective and allow the ISD the option of attacking twice from the front arc.
 This is not a good idea.
 Any plan that relies on you going second (perhaps your opponent would prefer to go second? you can't rely on being second all the time) and then picking the objective you really want them to pick as otherwise your ISD is worse than giving it a Gunnery Team is a bad plan.

-Always defensive retrofit
+Usually defensive retrofit